muhark/dpir-intro-python/Week4/lecture.md

 - Scatter plot
 - Line plot
 - Bar plot
-- Rug plot

 ## Three-Dimensions and Higher: Levels

-- While it is possible to draw plots that have a third, _z_ axis, I hate how they look.
+- While it is possible to draw plots that have a third, _z_ axis, to show depth on a screen, I personally do not think it is very readable.
-- If you are trying to show data in three or more dimensions, I suggest that you use a _heatmap_.
+- There are other ways to show variation in a third dimension:
-- More generally, you can use _colour_ or _shape_ as a means to distinguish on a third dimension (or higher).
+    - Panelling for an ordered or unordered categorical _z_.
+    - Color for an ordered, unordered, discrete or continuous _z_.
+Especially [heatmaps](#heatmap).
+    - Shapes for unordered, discrete _z_.
+    - Size, thickness and transparency for continuous _z_.

 ## Take-Away